 This is a less common choice for a freelancer because incorporation and the administration of managing the corporation is more labor intensive.

-Best for: a career freelancer who can support the administrative costs of managing a c/s-corporation and can take advantage of tax benefits.
+- Best for: a career freelancer who can support the administrative costs of managing a C/S-corporation and can take advantage of the tax benefits.

-Key drawback: requires an investment of time and money to incorporate, obtain a registered agent, pay annual fees and taxes.
-Note: these costs can be deducted as a cost of doing business.
+- Key drawback: requires an investment of time and money to incorporate, obtain a registered agent, pay annual fees and taxes.
+However, these costs can be deducted as a cost of doing business.

-Whether you pick one or all of these items to knock off the to-do list, freelance on your own terms sooner than you think.
-Have questions about the above?
-Create an account to speak with one of our advocates.
+Whether you’re crossing one or all of these items off the to-do list, you’re setting yourself up to freelance on your own terms a lot sooner than you think.
+Have questions on anything we’ve covered?
+Create a Wingspan account and speak with one of our advocates.

-Streamline your invoicing, bookkeeping, and taxes with Wingspan, the all-in-one-platform that handles all the administrative work for your business—so you can focus on work.
-Try it for 30 days free.
+Streamline your invoicing, bookkeeping, and taxes with Wingspan, the all-in-one-platform that handles all the administrative work for your business, so you can focus on work.
+Try it free for 30 days.